in

 Moreover, the laminate’s design layer, found at the top of the core layer, is made out of a very high-resolution image of the floor’s surface.

 Lastly, the wear layer, found at the top of all layers, is a clear layer that’s made out of aluminum oxide to protect the flooring against stains, scratches, dings, and fading.
-Oak laminate floors duck egg blue paint kitchen island

-Laminate Flooring Pros
+Laminate Pros and Cons

 • Laminate floors are easy to install.
 They are very lightweight and they’re installed over an attenuated cushion underlayment.
 This is a very ideal choice for those who want to change their home flooring but don’t want to tear it out.
-Laminate floors can be easily installed over the existing flooring.
+These floors can be easily installed over the existing flooring.

 • Laminate floors are extremely moisture-resistant.
 However, persistent moisture problems may lead to water-damaged floors.
-Thus, laminate floors are not really recommended to be installed in moisture-prone areas like the laundry room and the bathroom—unless they are waterproof.
+Thus, these floors are not really recommended to be installed in moisture-prone areas like the laundry room and the bathroom—unless they are waterproof.

 • While laminate floors truly look like natural wood or stone, they’re still synthetic.
 It may feel unusually hard on your feet and it may create hollow sounds when you walk on it.

-Is Laminate Flooring Good?
+Are Laminate Floors Good?

 High-quality laminate floors are long-lasting and can highly withstand moisture.
 Not to mention, they’re also very easy to clean and maintain.